A Centralized Mechanism to Make Predictions Based on Data From Multiple WSNs

-For the simulations, we implemented the architecture described in~\cite{Pal2012} with two WSNs interconnected through their respective Enhanced Gateways (EGs).
-The simulated scenario is based on a real scenario from where the data was fetched: an office with two WSNs deployed close to each other as shown in Figure~\ref{fig:scenario}.
-There, nodes were positioned in a grid topology with two different WSNs monitoring temperature and relative humidity.
+To create a realistic use case, we used the temperature and relative humidity of $16$ days measured by three different nodes in the experiments done in~\cite{Yann-Ael2005}.
+The simulated use case is based on a real scenario from where the data was fetched: an office with two WSNs deployed close to each other.
+There, nodes are positioned in a grid topology with two different WSNs: \emph{Network A} monitoring temperature and \emph{Network B} monitoring relative humidity.

-As it is shown, \emph{Network A} has one node that retrieves data from the environment, and a sink node that receives the temperature values and transmits them to the respective EG (\EG{A}), which forwards everything to \EG{B}.
-On the other hand, \emph{Network B} was composed by $26$ nodes that monitor the relative humidity plus a sink connected to \EG{B}, which is responsible for averaging the values received after each measurement.
+\emph{Network A} has one node that retrieves data from the environment, and a sink node that receives the temperature values and transmits them to the respective EG (\EG{A}), which forwards everything to \EG{B}.
+On the other side, \emph{Network B} was composed by $26$ nodes that monitor the relative humidity plus a sink connected to \EG{B}, which is responsible for averaging the values received after each measurement.
 Based on the data received from \EG{A} and on the stored averages, \EG{B} is able to set different WSN operation plans, and to communicate the required changes to its sink node in order to forward them to the wireless sensor nodes.
-Figure~\ref{fig:steps} describes the possible states of a WSN.